ltdrdata/ComfyUI-Manager/README.md

 ![menu](misc/menu.jpg)

 ## NOTICE
+* V2.47: Security policy has been changed.
+The former 'normal' is now 'normal-', and 'normal' no longer allows high-risk features, even if your ComfyUI is local.
 * V2.37 Show a ✅ mark to accounts that have been active on GitHub for more than six months.
 * V2.33 Security policy is applied.
 * V2.21 [cm-cli](docs/en/cm-cli.md) tool is added.